 Warren Hastings was the founder of the Madrasa (the college for Mohamedan) at Calcutta.
 He also was the projector of the foundation of an Indian Institution in England.
 Hastings.
 In 1757, he was appointed the British Resident; administrative in charge of Murshidabad patronized the establishment of The Bengal Asiatic Society, though the position of the president was yielded to Sir W. Jones.

 Death and Commemorations to Warren Hastings

 Warren Hastings died on 22nd August in 1818 at the age of eighty six and was buried behind the chancel of the Parish Church.
-At St. Paul's School, Darjeeling, India, Hastings is a senior wing houses and are named after colonial age military figures.
-The city of Hastings, New Zealand and the Melbourne outer suburb of Hastings, Victoria, Australia were both named after warren Hastings.
+At St. Paul's School, Darjeeling, India, Hastings is a senior wing houses and has been named after colonial age figures.
+The city of Hastings, New Zealand and the Melbourne outer suburb of Hastings, Victoria, Australia were both named after Warren Hastings.